 I had no takers on my email list and was about to start making my peace with just trashing it all.

 But then I had an epiphany!
 How could I have been so stupid!
 I had the perfect audience for these packs.

 You may have seen (or not) that I have been giving away the niche packs.
 And I am happy to say that 3 of them have already found a new home with action takers.
 Who hopefully will be able to bring my ideas to life and turn them into their own money making machines.

 That would really make me happy!
-There is only one left to be claimed, but it might still go unclaimed. (feel free to put your hand up for that one on the particular post)
+There is only one left to be claimed, but it might still go unclaimed.
+[UPDATE: all have been given away and tranferred to their new owners now]

 What do I get out of it